arvigeus/AZ-204/Topics/CosmoDB.md

 ## [Azure Cosmos DB Change Feed](https://docs.microsoft.com/en-us/azure/cosmos-db/change-feed)

-Enabled by default, the change feed in Azure Cosmos DB tracks container changes in chronological order.
-It only captures inserts and updates, not deletes.
-To handle deletions, add a "deleted" attribute set to "true" and specify a time-to-live (TTL) for automatic removal.
+Enabled by default, tracking container changes chronologically (**order is guaranteed only per partition key**) but not deletions.
+For deletions, use a "deleted" attribute and set TTL.
+Azure Functions uses the change feed processor.

 Azure Functions utilizes the change feed processor internally.
+Not compatible with Table and PostgreSQL databases.

 Interaction Models:

 - **Push Model**: Automatically sends updates to the client. ⭐.
 - **Pull Model**: Requires manual client requests for updates.
 Useful for specialized tasks like data migration or controlling processing speed.

-Limitations:

-- Order is guaranteed only within each logical partition key.
-- Not compatible with Table and PostgreSQL databases.

 ### Change feed processor

-The typical lifecycle of a host instance includes reading the change feed, sleeping if no changes are detected, sending changes to the delegate for processing, and updating the lease store with the latest processed point in time.
+Host instance lifecycle: Reads change feed, sleeps if no changes, sends changes to delegate for processing, and updates lease store with latest processed time.

 ```cs
 private static async Task<ChangeFeedProcessor> StartChangeFeedProcessorAsync(